-- Three-level indexing hierarchy - Chubby stores the location of root tablet - Root tablet stores the location of all METADATA tablets in a special METADATA tablet - Each METADATA tablet stores location of a set of user data tablets - Client-side caching of tablet locations: efficiency!
+- Three-level indexing hierarchy - 1.
+Chubby stores the location of the root tablet - 2.
+Root tablet stores the location of all METADATA tablets in a special METADATA tablet - 3.
+Each METADATA tablet stores the location of a set of user tablets - To reduce latency, clients cache tablet locations